Related Studies & Publications

-Academic studies on the perils of non-native plants and the benefits to biodiversity of native spanning more than seven years.
+Academic studies, spanning more than seven years, on the perils of non-native plants and the benefits to biodiversity of native ones.

 - Tallamy, D. W. 2004.
 Do alien plants reduce insect biomass?
 Conservation Biology 18: 1689-1692.

 - Burghardt, K.T., D.W.
 Tallamy and W. G. Shriver.
 2008.
 The impact of native plants on biodiversity in suburban landscapes.
 Conservation Biology 23:219-244.

 - Tallamy, D. W. and K. J. Shropshire.
 2009.
 Ranking Lepidopteran use of native versus introduced plants.
 Conservation Biology 23:941-947.